SJH14o3/many-systems-scheduling/readme.md

+# Many Systems Scheduling
+A Operating Systems lecture project by Sajjad Jalili and Ali Ahmadi Moghadam.

+In this process we have 4 sub systems that have different scheduling algorithm and also each system has a CPU that might have multiple cores (we simulate each core and system as a thread). we receives some tasks at the start of program and simulate scheduling. here is an explanation of each subsystem:

 ## Subsystem 1
 This system has 3 cores, Ready queue for each core and a Waiting queue. scheduler for this system uses weighted round-robin. before system runs cores it would assign each task a quantum based of it's burst time. minimum burst time gets one time unit as quantum and the maximum burst time get the highest quantum that can be adjusted in function setQuantums. also system is a soft affinity meaning we must let the task run in their desired core.
 ### how does it work?